the-matrix/Slim-Dic-Example/spool/readme.md

 The spool directory is used by the application to cache files:
 - the DI container
-- twig templatae renditions
+- twig templata renditions

-and the application log file
+and to write the application log file

 Your server needs read/write access to this directory